 Note that the extent of the river channel was removed from the bathymetry in order to avoid double conveyance.
-For MIKE 21 rectangular, the river cells were raised to the land value in the bathymetry using the "Block river cell feature in MIKE FLOOD" (see description page 60).
-For MIKE 21 FM, the river was excluded from the flexible mesh using the MIKE11_curve.xyz file as a boundary in the Mesh Generator (see MIKE 21 flexible mesh (p.
-99)).
+For MIKE 21 FM, the river was excluded from the flexible mesh using the MIKE11\curve.xyz file as a boundary in the Mesh Generator (see MIKE 21 flexible mesh (p.
+101)).

-A standard link couples the end of the MIKE 11 branch to the sea in MIKE 21.
+A standard link couples the end of the MIKE HYDRO branch to the sea in MIKE 21.

-Figure 9.37 River links between MIKE 11 and MIKE 21
+Figure 9.36 River links between MIKE 11 and MIKE 21

-9.8.2 Urban links between MIKE URBAN and MIKE 21
+9.8.2 Urban links between MIKE+ and MIKE 21